Sanjay-geospatial/Forest-cover-classification/README.md

 - **ALOS PALSAR** (Radar Imagery)
 - **GEDI L2B** (Canopy height and tree cover from GEDI LiDAR)

-All satellite data were preprocessed into consistent spatial resolution and aligned using a common grid system (e.g., 10m or 30m).
+All satellite data were preprocessed into consistent spatial resolution and aligned using a common grid system (30m).

 ---